Royal Princess (II)

 Fathom was recieved very well, but at the end of the year 2016, Carnival Corporation announced that the brand as such was to be discontinued from june 2017 onwards and the idea of 'impact travel' was going to be spread out over more already existing brands within the group.
-The name Fathom will still be used for selected cruises throughout the Corporation, but Adonia again will find her home at P&O Cruises, for who she of course kept her name.
+The name Fathom will still be used for selected cruises throughout the Corporation, but Adonia again found her home for a while at P&O Cruises, for who she of course kept her name.
 She kept sailing only for a short while at her old home, as in the spring of 2018 the ship will be sold to Azamara Cruises as their thirth ship under the name Azamara Pursuit.
 It is not very common for a Carnival Corporation ship to be sold off to a Royal Caribbean owned company, so this is an exception to that rule.
 The first cruiise under her new ownership will start on the first of august of 2018 and takes her from Southampton to Norway.
 After several cruises in northern Europe, Azamara Pursuit will be repositioned for several Mediterranean cruises from Barcelona, Piraues and Venice.
 For the 2018/ 2019 winter she will be sailing cruises in the Caribbean, Cuba and on to South America.